ast-grep/ast-grep.github.io/website/advanced/faq.md

 kind: field_definition    # rule 2
 ```

 This is because pattern `a = 123` is parsed as [`assignment_expression`](/playground.html#eyJtb2RlIjoiUGF0Y2giLCJsYW5nIjoiamF2YXNjcmlwdCIsInF1ZXJ5IjoiYSA9IDEyMyIsInJld3JpdGUiOiIiLCJzdHJpY3RuZXNzIjoic21hcnQiLCJzZWxlY3RvciI6IiIsImNvbmZpZyI6IiIsInNvdXJjZSI6IiJ9).
-Pattern and kind are two independent rules.
+Pattern and kind are two separate rules.
 And using them together will match nothing because no AST will have both `assignment_expression` and `field_definition` kind at once.

 Instead, you need to use pattern object to provide enough context code for the parser to parse the code snippet as `field_definition`: